Alcatel-Lucent defends Nokia deal as weathers U.S. slowdown

-PARIS Telecom equipment maker Alcatel-Lucent ALUA.PA, which is set to be bought by larger rival Nokia NOK1V.HE, improved profit margins in the first quarter despite a marked sales slowdown in its biggest market, the United States.
+PARIS Telecom equipment maker Alcatel-Lucent, which is set to be bought by larger rival Nokia, improved profit margins in the first quarter despite a marked sales slowdown in its biggest market, the United States.

-Although it reported a net loss, higher software sales, a weak euro, and strong demand for its Internet routing products - which help telecom operators handle heavy broadband traffic from online video - helped the French firm post a better quarter than Nokia and mobile market leader Ericsson (ERICb.ST).
+Although it reported a net loss, higher software sales, a weak euro, and strong demand for its Internet routing products - which help telecom operators handle heavy broadband traffic from online video - helped the French firm post a better quarter than Nokia and mobile market leader Ericsson.

 Both those competitors saw steep drops in their shares after missing profit targets, and Nokia's misstep prompted some Alcatel shareholders to say the takeover deal terms should be renegotiated.